 Brand marketing is about publicizing your company’s identity and values.
 Your brand is how you tell the world what your company stands for.
 Your reputation is what your customers think your company stands for and how good of a job they think you do living up to it.

 Reputation management involves managing your reputation by decreasing negative reviews, responding to online feedback and resolving customer complaints online.

 Reputation marketing is more active than reputation management.
 It’s about getting positive mentions through reviews & social media and using those mentions in your marketing.

 We're seeing a shift in focus from reputation management to reputation marketing over the past few years.
 This is because reputation marketing has a higher impact for businesses.

-Reputation management influences customer perception by avoiding and responding to negative reviews.
+Reputation management for SEO, social media, and any other marketing channel that you're present on influences customer perception by avoiding and responding to negative reviews.